 Protein for Recovery.
 Protein for Life!

-intake?
+Have you ever wondered why athletes and gym-goers are always talking about protein intake?
 Well, wonder no more!
-Today, we're diving into the world of protein and how it can help you recover faster after exercise.
+Today, we’re diving into the world of protein and how it can help you recover faster after exercise.

 Protein is one of the three macronutrients that our bodies need to function properly, along with carbohydrates and fats.
 Think of protein as the building blocks of our muscles, bones, skin, and even hormones.
 When we exercise, especially when we do strength training or high-intensity workouts, our muscles go through a lot of stress and tiny tears occur in the muscle fibers.
 This is completely normal and part of the process of getting stronger.
 To repair and rebuild those muscles, our bodies need protein.